vijay2249/v-zai/README.md

 _This gives you menu items of the posts from the above mentioned sites, and you can search over them for the required content._

+_On clicking the menu item/search item you will be redirected to the blog post in your default browser_

 ## Features

 _Includes the blog posts from [webdevsimplified](https://blog.webdevsimplified.com), [codepen](https://blog.codepen.io/), [codrops](https://tympanus.net/codrops/category/articles/)_